azalinux/realvnc-server-aarch64-archlinuxarm/README.md

 Don't forget to enable the systemd service: sudo systemctl enable vncserver-x11-serviced.service

 And thats it!
 A working 64bit RealVNC server running on ArchLinux ARM64!

+**Please note - This free Raspberry Pi edition of RealVnc Server will only connect via TCP direct mode rather than UDP direct mode.
+You need an Enterprise License to connect via UDP!**